WHAT IS THEIR PHILOSOPHY OF LIfE

 The land locked between the Tsagaan lake and the Sayan Mountain in Northern Mongolia is a protected National Park where Tsaatan people live.

 finding harmony - A STORY OF reindeer & humans

-Siberia stretches for 13.000.000 sq. km from the Ural mountains that separate Europe from Asia to the Pacific ocean, as well as from the far northern Arctic all the way to the Northern part of Mongolia and Hoevsgoel Lake.
+Siberia stretches for 13.000.000 sq. km from the Ural Mountains that separate Europe from Asia to the Pacific Ocean, as well as from the far northern Arctic all the way to the Northern part of Mongolia.
 Vast, cold, wild, beautiful and in the same time frightening.
 It determines the Subarctic climate of the Mongolian tundra around Khövsgöl Lake.
 Deep inside the forest live a group of nomadic people known as Tsaatan.

 Manha and her uncle prepared the reindeer for a long journey.
 Their camp needed to be moved to a new location, where reindeer and Tsaatan people can survive the Subarctic winter taking care good of each other as their ancestors use to live a simple live and connect with the nature for thousands of years.